momo1986/awesome_robust_ml/README.md

 * [Is Robustness the Cost of Accuracy? -- A Comprehensive Study on the Robustness of 18 Deep Image Classification Models](https://openaccess.thecvf.com/content_ECCV_2018/html/Dong_Su_Is_Robustness_the_ECCV_2018_paper.html) <br/> This paper empirically studies the effects of model architectures (trained on ImageNet) on robustness and accuracy.

 * [Adversarial Example Defenses: Ensembles of Weak Defenses are not Strong](https://arxiv.org/pdf/1706.04701.pdf) <br/> This paper tests some ensemble of existing detection-based defenses, and claim that these ensemble defenses could still be evaded by white-box attacks.

+<a id='Reinforcement_Learning'></a>
+## Reinforcement Learning
+* [Certifiable Robustness to Adversarial State Uncertainty in Deep Reinforcement Learning](https://ieeexplore.ieee.org/document/9354500)(TNNLLS 2021) <br/> This paper leverages research on certified adversarial robustness to develop an online certifiably robust for deep reinforcement learning algorithms.
+The proposed defense computes guaranteed lower bounds on state-action values during execution to identify and choose a robust action under a worst case deviation in input space due to possible adversaries or noise.

+<a id='Poiso_Attack'></a>
+## Poison Attack
+* [Poisoning Attacks against Support Vector Machines](https://arxiv.org/abs/1206.6389)(ICML 2012) <br/> This paper investigates a family of poisoning attacks against Support Vector Machines (SVM).

+* [Data Poisoning Attacks on Factorization-Based Collaborative Filtering](https://arxiv.org/pdf/1608.08182.pdf)(NeurIPS 2016) <br/> This paper demonstrates how a powerful attacker with full knowledge of the learner can generate malicious data so as to maximize his/her malicious objectives, while at the same time mimicking normal user behavior to avoid being detected.
+It presents efficient solutions for two popular factorization- based collaborative filtering algorithms: the alternative minimization formulation and the nuclear norm minimization method.

+* [Using Machine Teaching to Identify Optimal Training-Set Attacks on Machine Learners](https://pages.cs.wisc.edu/~jerryzhu/pub/Mei2015Machine.pdf)(AAAI 2015) <br/> This paper utilizes the certain Karush-Kuhn-Tucker conditions to identify optimal training-set attacks on machine learners.

+* [Universal Multi-Party Poisoning Attacks](http://proceedings.mlr.press/v97/mahloujifar19a/mahloujifar19a.pdf)(ICML 2019) <br/> In this work, the universal multi-party poison attacks is adapted.

+* [Trojaning Attack on Neural Networks](https://weihang-wang.github.io/papers/tnn_ndss18.pdf)(NDSS 2018) <br/> In this paper, the trojan attack is proposed.

+* [Neural Cleanse: Identifying and Mitigating Backdoor Attacks in Neural Networks](http://people.cs.uchicago.edu/~ravenben/publications/pdf/backdoor-sp19.pdf)(SP 2019) <br/> This paper proposes a novel and generalizable technique for detecting and reverse engineering hidden triggers embedded inside deep neural networks.

+* [Data Poisoning Attack against Knowledge Graph Embedding](https://www.ijcai.org/proceedings/2019/0674.pdf)(IJCAI 2019) <br/> In this paper, a data poison attack against knowledge graph embeddding is proposed.

+* [Manipulating Machine Learning: Poisoning Attacks and Countermeasures for Regression Learning](https://arxiv.org/pdf/1804.00308.pdf)(SP 2018) <br/> This paper proposes a theoretically-grounded optimization framework for the poison attack of regression task, and discuss its potential handle methods.

+* [Certified Defenses for Data Poisoning Attacks](https://arxiv.org/pdf/1706.03691)(NeurIPS 2018) <br/> This paper address the certified robustness under the poison attack by constructing approximate upper bounds on the loss across a broad family of attacks, for defenders that first perform outlier removal followed by empirical risk minimization.

+* [Robust Logistic Regression and Classification](https://proceedings.neurips.cc/paper/2014/file/6cdd60ea0045eb7a6ec44c54d29ed402-Paper.pdf)(NeurIPS 2014) <br/> It is a seminal work of logistic regression and logistic classification that can defend the constant fraction of adversarial outliers.

+* [Robust High-Dimensional Linear Regression](Robust High-Dimensional Linear Regression)(https://arxiv.org/pdf/1608.02257.pdf)(arxiv 2016) <br/> This paper discusses the poison attack of linear regression.

 <a id='Beyond_Safety'></a>
 ## Beyond Safety